You don't tend to work in the conventional terrain of chords and melody...

 I would like to know how rehearsals work.
 How do you prepare yourself for them in the very beginning.
 Do you listen to all the songs or do you study notes and chords to get into the music?
 Do you have "rehearsals before rehearsals"?
 (This in relation to the KB shows).

 It all starts with a lot of listening.
 We all made our own notes and when we gathered as a band there was an MD (Musical Director) there with lead sheets, dots and chords, of the structures of the songs.
 I'm the only one who doesn't read so I made sure I was pretty thorough with my own learning and idiosyncratic notation.
 (My notes would make little sense to anyone else).
 There was a brief small scale rehearsal before the whole band convened.
+Of course each tune needs to find its own weight and way.
+It's what makes playing and performing a joy, as a group of people come together and try to create something dynamic and emotional.

 How did you get on a Roy Orbison record?